 The social signification of the beard serves into its biological function so that the beard has evolved as a tool of natural selection.

-If all is fair in love and war, then the beard as an act of flexing dominance can easily be seen not just as a tool of competition for mating rituals, but also in events of war.
+If all is fair in love and war, then the beard as an act of flexing dominance can easily be seen not just as a tool of competition for mating rituals, but also in events of the war.

 The full potential of the beard as a weapon of psychological warfare might be better understood if one recalls how Genghis Khan, ruler of the Mongol Empire, conquered most of Asia and parts of Europe, all while sporting a patchy goatee or Van Dyke, depending on the depiction you’re looking at.

-Famous Asian Men with Facial Hair
+Famous Asian Men with a Beard

 Aside from Genghis Khan, there are other famous Asian and Asian American males with beards or some form of facial hair.
 The most notorious Asian with facial hair is the fictional and racist archetype of the conniving Asian, Fu Manchu.